FlorianLudwig/scope/doc/getting_started.rst

    :emphasize-lines: 4,7

-The usage becomes clearer when introducing some functions:
+The usage becomes clearer when introducing some function calls:

 .. literalinclude:: examples/use_with2.py
    :language: python